RichardAth/Projects/BigIntCalculator/readme.txt

  Use Msieve
  Advantage:	     It's faster.
 For a 94 digit Mersenne number 2^311-1 it took
                  about 30 mins vs 1 hour using DA's code.
-However a few special cases are recognised in DAs code and processed much faster, but msieve just ploughs through using the sieve.
+With tweaks to Msieve so that it makes more use of elliptic curve factorisation this was reduced to about 4 minutes.
  Disadvantage:   Build is tricky & and I couldn't get prebuilt version to work
                  Calculator is basic, and result isn't sent to console window. default is that input & output are from/to files, not console window.